major24/expense-app/README.md

-# AspCoreMvc-VueJS-Template
+# AspDotNetCoreMvc-VueJS-Expense Submission App
-Asp MVC acts as server for VueJS client side script.
-Contains sample REST get api call
+Asp MVC acts as server for VueJS client.
+Client is build with Vuejs, vuex and bootstrap template
+Once the client is built, it saves to wwwroot of the 'server-mvc' app, which server the client

 ## How to run

-## First run the REST api in the background
+## First run the REST api in the background (creditcard-transactions)
   Build and publish
   Copy the published folder/files + settingup doc into a directory.
   Run api: run using 'dotnet ./transactions.dll' in the command line